Appease/SetRegexMatchToReplacementText/README.md

 ####What is it?

-An [Appease](http://appease.io) task template that sets one or more regex matches to replacement text
+An [Appease](http://appease.io) task template that sets regex matches to a replacement text

 ####How do I install it?